Vasanthadithya-mundrathi/murf-agent-day1/README.md

     pnpm dev
     ```

-4. Open `http://localhost:3000` in your browser and start chatting with Riya!
+4. Open `http://localhost:3000` in your browser and start chatting with Priya!

 ## 📸 Demo